 Our phylogenomic analyses found Tardigrada, represented by H. dujardini and R. varieornatus genomes as well as transcriptomic data from Milnesium tardigradum and Echiniscus testudo, to be sisters to Nematoda, not Arthropoda.
 This finding was robust to inclusion of additional phyla, such as Onychophora and Nematomorpha, and to filtering the alignment data to exclude poorly represented or rapidly evolving loci.
 This finding is both surprising, and not new.
 Many previous molecular analyses have found Tardigrada to group with Nematoda, whether using single genes or ever larger gene sets derived from transcriptome and genome studies [1-3].
 This phenomenon has been attributed to long branch attraction in suboptimal datasets, with elevated substitutional rates or biased compositions in Nematoda and Tardigrada mutually and robustly driving Bayesian and Maximum Likelihood algorithms to support the wrong tree.
 Strikingly, in our analyses including taxa for which transcriptome data are available, we found Onychophora to lie outside a ((Nematoda, Nematomorpha, Tardigrada), Arthropoda) clade.
 This finding, while present in some other analyses (e.g. component phylogenies summarized in [2]), conflicts with accepted systematic and many molecular analyses.
 We note that Onychophora was only represented by transcriptome datasets, and that there is accordingly an elevated proportion of missing data in the alignment for this phylum.

 That a tree linking Tardigrada with Nematoda is “wrong” is a prior supported by developmental and anatomical data.
-Tardigrades are segmented, have appendages, and have a central and peripheral nervous system anatomy that can be homologised with those of Onychophora and Arthropoda [82, 83].
+Tardigrades are segmented, have appendages, and have a central and peripheral nervous system anatomy that can be homologized with those of Onychophora and Arthropoda [82, 83].
 In contrast, nematodes are unsegmented, have no lateral appendages and have a simple nervous system.
 The myoepithelial triradiate pharynx, found in Nematoda, Nematomorpha, and Tardigrada, is one possible morphological link, but Nielsen has argued persuasively that the structures of this organ in nematodes and tardigrades (and other taxa) are distinct and thus non-homologous [5].

 H. dujardini has a reduced complement of HOX loci, as does R. varieornatus.
 Some of the HOX loci missing in the Tardigrada are the same as those absent from Nematoda.
 Whether these absences are a synapomorphy for a Nematode-Tardigrade clade, or simply a product of homoplasious evolution remains unclear.
 It may be that miniaturisation of Nematoda and Tardigrada during adaptation to life in interstitial habitats facilitated the loss of specific HOX loci involved in post-cephalic patterning, and that both nematodes and tardigrades can be thought to have evolved by reductive evolution from a more fully featured ancestor.
 It may be intrinsically easier to lose some HOX loci than others.
 While tardigrades retain obvious segmentation, nematodes do not, with the possible exception of repetitive cell lineages along the anterior-posterior axis during development [84].
 We note that until additional species were analyzed, the pattern observed in C. elegans was assumed to be the ground pattern for all Nematoda.
-More distantly-related Tardigrada may have different HOX gene complements to these hypsibiids, and a pattern of staged loss similar to that in Nematoda [76-78] may be found.
+More distantly related Tardigrada may have different HOX gene complements to these hypsibiids, and a pattern of staged loss similar to that in Nematoda [76-78] may be found.